FeanorTheElf/he-ring/Readme.md

      - non-arithmetic operations usually require mapping elements back into coefficient form
      - Galois operations can usually be computed in linear time in decomposed form

-Note that in most HE-related situations, you will want the "Ring factorization"-based methods, i.e. use `DoubleRNSRing` for the ciphertext ring and `DecompositionRing` for the plaintext ring.
+Note that in most HE-related situations, you will want the "Ring factorization"-based methods, i.e. use `DoubleRNSRing` for the ciphertext ring and `NumberRingQuotient` for the plaintext ring.

 This code is contained in the modules [`crate::ntt`] and [`crate::rings`].
 In detail, the following is available: